 Recently I spoke with Kevin O’Connor, past President of NSA-IL, an author and almost 40-year veteran in the speaking industry.
-He shared some genius about how to create successful speaking experiences, not just successful presentations.
+He shared some genius speaking strategies about how to create successful speaking experiences, not just successful presentations.

-Focus On Your Audience, Not Yourself
+Focus On Your Audience, Not Yourself, to Create Successful Speaking Experiences

-Preparing Your Presentation
+Preparing Your Presentation to Deliver Successful Speaking Experiences

 When you’re interacting with your audiences, you’re not so much presenting to them all of the time as you’re teaching them about your area of expertise and facilitating discussions within the audience.
 You want content that’s targeting your audience by customizing it to them and not just giving the exact same presentation every time.

-Think about your speeches as being a bunch of PowerPoint slides that you can move around, not one format set in stone that you deliver the same way every time.
+Another speaking strategy for creating a successful speaking experience is to think about your speeches as being a bunch of PowerPoint slides that you can move around, not one format set in stone that you deliver the same way every time.
 You might have 16 or 20 PowerPoint slides that can be rearranged for each audience.
 At least one or two of those slides should be something new.

 If you use PowerPoint, make your first slide something interesting that immediately grabs your audience’s attention.
 Make your second slide the title slide.
 That’s an important differentiator than what most professional speakers do.
 Kevin shared an example of a doctor that was going to discuss a drug to treat prostate cancer.
 His first slide was a picture of a cancerous tumor.
 Then he said “Today we’re going to talk about a drug that could change the lives of tens of thousands of men with prostate cancer – and this (picture) is the enemy…”